TheRobBrennan/demo-dockerized-wordpress/database/README.md

 # Overview

-This directory will be used to seed your WordPress database - if desired.
+Use this directory to store the backup of a previously existing WordPress database.